iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Slew Rate Limiter
 ==================
 Your module's slew rate limit defines the maximum change in control voltage per second.
-The slew rate limiter can be used to limit how quickly your module attempts to change speed, which can be useful to protect external electronics or improve integration with flight controllers in certain cases.
+The slew rate limiter can be used to limit how quickly your module attempts to change voltage, which can be useful to protect external electronics or improve integration with flight controllers in certain cases.

 There are two parameters in the :ref:`Brushless Drive client <brushless_drive>` that affect your module's slew rate limiting: